 This is because the directions are rated for microwave wattages that don’t perfectly align with the wattage of your microwave.

 If you’re curious exactly how this looks as an example of how cook times vary between different microwaves, you can click HERE, to see the instructions for Hot Pockets where you will see both cook times.

-While many can learn to adjust cook times for their food if they have a smaller than recommended microwave, you can save yourself some time and guesswork by simply getting a microwave that is between 1,000 and 1,200 watts.
+While many can learn to adjust cooking times for their food if they have a smaller-than-recommended microwave, you can save yourself some time and guesswork by simply getting a microwave that is between 1,000 and 1,200 watts.

 Is 900 or 800 Watts Enough for a Microwave?

 Though a 1,000-watt microwave is commonly recommended, 800 or 900 watts isn’t necessarily a bad choice.
 In fact, a 100-watt difference is not going to change much in terms of the length of time needed to heat things up.

 As you can see in the table near the beginning of this article, a 600-watt microwave isn’t a good choice if time is precious to you.
 On the other hand, an 800-watt, 900-watt, and 1,000-watt microwave are all within a cook-time range of 30 seconds.